sambramahuang/lionspit/README.md

   ranked lower.
 - **Login** (`backend/app/auth.py`, `frontend/src/supabaseClient.js`):
   Supabase Auth (email/password).
-Every API route except `/api/health` requires a verified session; the backend checks the JWT itself rather than trusting anything the client claims.
+Every API route except `/api/health` requires a verified session.
+The backend verifies each request's bearer token by asking Supabase's own Auth API (`GET /auth/v1/user`) whether it's valid, rather than decoding the JWT locally -- Supabase signs tokens with whichever algorithm a given project is configured for (legacy shared HS256 secret vs. newer asymmetric ES256 signing keys), so there's no one algorithm this backend can safely hardcode.
 - **Ethical walls** (`backend/app/matters.py`): access control is matter-level, not per-document and not per-role — matching how this actually works at a firm (default access is open; a wall is the